PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 The breeze stronger, the cold biting his eyes.
 And the sound of rushing.
 It was the sound of rain.
 Listening.
 Somehow the prospect of rain was exhilarating; there was no rain in the life of an heir to the throne.
 Yet here he was, a few steps away.

 The tunnel narrowed and led round to the left.
 Following this: the smell of rain and the outside.
 The tunnel became a narrow cave and an opening overlooking fields.
-Looking out recalling what he had read, what he had studied, and all his preparations: the points of safety on the long routes north: isolated villages and towns, trade points and knight's barracks.
+Looking out recalling what he had read, what he had studied, and all his preparations: the points of safety along the north routes: isolated villages and towns, trade points and knight's barracks.

 But it was rather dangerous out there, which added to the exhilaration.
 He had studied (and sometimes personally investigated) the range of possible dangers: bandits were prevalent northwards on isolated trails, a criminal network is growing and has become more bold.
 Aside from this there are always desperate people.